How to Get Started With Strength Training

 The 12 Major Muscle Groups

-Your body is a series of levers and pulleys—remember those simple machines we learned about in grade school?
-When your body moves the brain sends a signal to your muscles to contract/shorten.
-When muscles contract they pull upon your bones and that contraction causes movement.
-This is easy to see if you think about doing a bicep curl.
-Your bicep muscle pulls on your forearm and brings your hand to your shoulder.
-Your entire body works this way.
+Your body functions as a system of levers and pulleys—similar to the simple machines you may remember from grade school.
+When you move, your brain sends signals to your muscles to contract.
+As muscles contract, they pull on your bones, creating movement.
+This is easy to visualize with a bicep curl: your bicep pulls on your forearm, bringing your hand toward your shoulder.
+Your entire body works in this same way.

-Luckily we can simplify this huge number by grouping your muscles into 12 main categories because many of them always work together.
-Focusing on training these 12 major muscle groups will ensure that just about every muscle in your body is being worked.
-We can simplify this even further by focusing on just 6 basic movements to hit all 12 major muscle groups.
+Fortunately, we can simplify things by grouping muscles that commonly work together into 12 major categories.
+By focusing on training these 12 major muscle groups, you can ensure that nearly every muscle in your body is being challenged.
+We can simplify this even further by using just six basic movement patterns to train all 12 groups effectively.

 The 12 major muscle groups are: